 If your annuity is under a nonqualified plan (including a contract you bought directly from the issuer), the amount withdrawn is allocated first to earnings (the taxable part) and then to your cost (the tax-free part).
 However, if you bought your annuity contract before August 14, 1982, a different allocation applies to the investment before that date and the earnings on that investment.
-To the extent the amount withdrawn doesn't exceed that investment and earnings, it is allocated first to your cost (the tax-free part) and then to earnings (the taxable part).
+To the extent the amount withdrawn doesn't exceed that investment and earnings, it is allocated first to your cost (the tax-free part).